Sepsis Patient Support Group

 “It was fantastic to see the benefit everyone got from the group, from the reassurance that things will get better, to the realisation that what I am going through is common and normal.
 The group gelled so quickly and everyone was comfortable sharing practical tips and motivating one another.
 There was a real desire to continue and grow the group, with plans afoot to meet again in January.” - Duncan Cameron, Transformation Lead.

-More information on Sepsis recovery can be found on the UK Sepsis Trust website.
+More information on sepsis recovery can be found by visiting the visiting the UK Sepsis Trust website (opens in new window) >

 ‘It took me 12 months to get the spring back in my step.’